Shaughnessy Cohen: Political career

+1988 and 1993 Federal Elections

 Cohen stood as the Liberal candidate in Windsor—St. Clair in the 1988 election, but lost to New Democratic Party incumbent Howard McCurdy.
 However, in the 1993 election, Cohen defeated McCurdy for the seat.
 Following the election, she was briefly the subject of controversy when she and her husband were sued for $200,000 in unpaid debt, but Cohen blamed the situation on the costs of conducting a political campaign and the controversy soon subsided after she agreed to a debt consolidation plan.

+Member of Parliament

 Her first political action after being sworn in as a Member of Parliament was a letter requesting that the federal government building in Windsor be named after former MP Paul Martin, Sr., a request which the government accepted.
 After the first sitting of the new parliament in January 1994, Cohen was the first newly elected MP to be subjected to a critical profile in Frank, although both Cohen and the Windsor Star criticized the profile's accuracy.

 In February 1994, Cohen was appointed to the House of Commons Standing Committee on Human Resources and Development.
 In June, she was one of several Liberal MPs, alongside Jean Augustine, Barry Campbell, Bill Graham and Hedy Fry, who privately intervened with Ontario Liberal Party leader Lyn McLeod to encourage her not to withdraw the party's support of the Equality Rights Statute Amendment Act (Bill 167).
 In August, she was appointed co-chair with Herb Gray of a parliamentary subcommittee to investigate allegations against the Canadian Security Intelligence Service, including the role of Grant Bristow as an informant.

 On the final day of the 1995 Ontario provincial election campaign, Cohen was one of several MPs, alongside Jane Stewart, Paddy Torsney, Benoît Serré and Stan Dromisky, who made speeches in the federal House of Commons campaigning on behalf of McLeod's Ontario Liberal Party and against the Ontario Progressive Conservative Party of Mike Harris.

 In September 1995, she was one of only a few MPs to vote in favour of Réal Ménard's private member's motion calling on the government to recognize same-sex marriage.

 In January 1996, she travelled to the Middle East as an election monitor for the Palestinian Authority election.
 In March, she was appointed to and named as chair of the House of Commons Standing Committee on Justice.
 In this capacity, she conducted a review of the federal Young Offenders Act, which led to reforms announced by Justice Minister Anne McLellan in 1998.

 She was re-elected in the 1997 election by a narrower margin, due to a significant resurgence in support for the New Democratic Party.
 Her NDP challenger was Joe Comartin.
 In her second term, she identified one of her key goals as advocating for a crossnational environmental project to clean up pollution in the Detroit River.